Secure Key from Quantum Discord: security analysis

+where $e_{xy}$ is the bit error of basis combination $(x,y)$.
 From the viewpoint of security proof of QKD, QD witness is a useful quantity for several reasons.
 First, it makes use of the statistics from rejected data \cite{barnett1993bell} to bound the eavesdropper, Eve,'s information.
 In contrast, the standard BB84 protocol only uses the data sent and received in the same basis to detect Eve.
 As suggested in \cite{barnett1993bell}, rejected data that are sent and received in different basis can be useful for detecting eavesdroppers.
 Second, $W$ is robust to imperfections \cite{wang2023quantum}.
 Provided the preparation and measurements are done on qubits, the actual operator used in the preparation and measurement can be uncharacterized without compromising its calculation.
 This is a remarkable feature.
-In contrast, in standard BB84 protocol, the state preparation and measurement operators are assumed to be perfect.
-In what follows, we will present a sketch of the security proof against collective attack.
+In contrast, the standard BB84 protocol assumes that either the state preparation or measurement operators are perfect, if not both \cite{koashi2009simple}.
+In the asymptotic scenario, the secret key rate against collective attack is given by

-First, without restricting Eve's power and changing the statistics, we can construct an equivalent EB version of our protocol, where shows that Alice and Bob are in fact doing uncharacterized projective measurements $A_x$ and $B_y$ respectively.
-Here we emphasize that the two symmetric steps, "Raw data preprocessing" and "Randomly bit flipping", can help us to let basis-dependent case become basis-independent one, which is the key point of our proof.

-Second, based on the first step, we can prove that the shared two-qubit state $\rho_{AB}$ has maximally mixed marginals, that is, $\rho_{A}=\rho_{B}=\mathbb{I}/2$ where $\rho_{A}$ and $\rho_{B}$ are the reduced density matrices of $\rho_{AB}$.
-Therefore $\rho_{AB}$ is equivalent to a Bell-diagonal state under local unitary transformation \cite{horodecki1996perfect,horodecki1996information}, that is, one can choose an appropriate local reference frame so that $\rho_{AB}$ is Bell-diagonal.
-And then we connect the amount of information leakage term to QD Eq. \eqref{definitionofQD}, which actually has been proved in \cite{pirandola2014quantum} by using Koashi-Winter relation \cite{koashi2004monogamy}, but we provide an alternative and easier proof for the Bell-diagonal state.

-Third, we consider the Bell-diagonal state in Bloch representation in Eq. \eqref{definitionofQD} and prove Eq. \eqref{QDandwitness}, and finally obtain the key rate by using Devetak-Winter bound \cite{devetak2005distillation}.
+where $Q=e_{00}$ is the bit error for key generation basis, and we omit the sifting factor.